 In order to get removed from the seriously delinquent tax debt list, a taxpayer must be actively working with the IRS to resolve liabilities including requesting an installment agreement or seeking an offer in compromise.
 Taxpayers are urged to plan in advance as the process to get decertified takes time although there are expediated processes available in certain situations.

-If you have questions about these business tax benefits or believe that your passport is in jeopardy, or if you would like assistance on any other tax planning, examination, litigation or collection matter, please contact a member of Stein Sperling’s tax law department at 301-340-2020.
+If you have questions about this topic or believe that your passport is in jeopardy, or if you would like assistance on any other tax planning, examination, litigation or collection matter, please contact a member of Stein Sperling’s tax law department.